 CE#5: The Baseline and Benchmark for CE#5 reflects a monthly tenant contribution of 35% of the family's gross income that was imposed in FY2014.
-In FY2015, the monthly tenant contribution was decreased to 32% of the family's gross income which is reflected in the FY2018 outcome of this metric and its inability to meet the benchmark.
+In FY2015, the monthly tenant contribution was decreased to 32% of the family's gross income which is reflected in the FY2019 outcome of this metric and its inability to meet the benchmark.
 The lower tenant rent share is also related to a lower lease up rate.
-SCCHA is increasing the payment standards to 110 percent of the FY2018 FMRs in an effort to increase the lease up rate.
+In FY2018, SCCHA increased the payment standards to 110 percent of the FY2017 FMRs in an effort to increase the lease up rate.